Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 1. Fortune Food: For a DIY popiah experience

-Looking for fresh, delicious and authentic popiah delivery in Singapore?
-If you’re nodding along, this halal-certified popiah delivery service will be right up your alley.
+Looking for fresh, delicious and authentic popiah delivery in Singapore from a halal-certified spot?
+If you’re nodding along, this halal-certified popiah delivery service in Singapore will be right up your alley.
 Meet Fortune Food’s DIY popiah sets.
 Made fresh daily, this all-inclusive set lets you indulge in a gourmet feast without any fuss.
 Whether it’s a cosy home party or corporate event, your guests will have a fun-filled time playing chef and assembling their unique creations.

 Each set consists of the signature popiah skin, top-quality ingredients like cooked turnip with carrot and minced garlic, housemade sweet sauce and sambal chilli, as well as crunchy garnishes.
 The handmade popiah skin is the star here.
 Soft, stretchy and chewy, it tightly binds all the ingredients for satisfaction in every bite.
 Secure your orders online from 9am to 5pm daily and spice up your next get-together!